 Once your location has been developed and you have a network of suppliers and products, the only thing left to do is to develop a client base.
 You can begin spreading the word of your dispensary through friends and family, but that will only reach so many people.
 In order to develop a serious client base, it is important to make your dispensary is known around your city, as well as online.
 Signs and ads are both great measures to get the word out that your dispensary is open.
 You can approach local newspapers, magazines, as well as local public venues to advertise your dispensary.
 On top of that, you may want to speak with local compassion clubs or even local marijuana friendly doctors and ask them to provide referrals or recommendations for your dispensary.
 Developing an online presence with Marijuana SEO is also a great idea since it is cheap and will reach a much wider audience compared to advertising in person.
 If you are not well-versed in social media or website development, there are plenty of people you can hire on freelance websites for a reasonable fee.
 Once you have an established website and social media presence, you can begin to advertise and market to relevant consumer demographics.
 This can be done by using promotions to get people to sign up for email lists, by creating Facebook ads, adding SEO content on your website, buying ads on Instagram, and so on.
 All of these methods should drive traffic to your website and if it informative and visually appealing, it should convert some of these visits into actual customers.
 If you have followed this guide, you should have a solid and respectable dispensary business, and word will also spread through happy customers.

 Now that you have successfully opened up your dispensary, the hardest part is already complete.
 What is now left is maintenance to ensure that your dispensary runs smoothly for as long as possible.
 Ensure that your staff is fully committed to your cause and that they are friendly, knowledgeable and reliable.
 If you do not know how to manage finances efficiently, it may be worth looking into hiring an accountant, especially to take care of taxes, payroll and so on.
-2017 is a great year to be involved in a dispensary business, and you will be providing many people with medicine that can often be withheld due to over-complicated regulations and laws.
+2017 is a great year to be involved in a dispensary business, and you will be providing many people with product that can often be withheld due to over-complicated regulations and laws.
 Whether you are selling recreational marijuana in Colorado, Washington or California, or medical marijuana in New York, Oregon, or Maine, you will be helping the push towards the regulation and legalization of marijuana.
 With 28 states supporting some form of marijuana legislation, any dispensary is helping to support the cause, regardless of which state you choose.